cryptic-resolver/cr_Crystal/README.md

 In one sheet, you should consider adding a subkey to differ each other like the example above.

-*But what if a sheet has 'gdm' while another also has a 'GDM'?*
+*But what if a dictionary has 'gdm' while another also has a 'GDM'?*

-> That's nothing, because cr knows this.
+> cr can handle this.

 *But what if a sheet has two 'gdm'?*